shahidkarimi/gpt/readme.md

 ## Keep up-to-date with the latest research:
 NLP and GPT are evolving fields, so it's essential to stay up-to-date with the latest research and techniques.
 You can read research papers, attend conferences, and follow researchers on social media to keep up-to-date.

-# Prepare ETL for to train your models
+# Prepare ETL to train your models
 Use apache Workflow inorder to automate workflow.
 This will include extracting data, cleaning, training the model and then deploying.